graxinc/errutil/README.md

 ## Future improvements

-* Wrapping only specific errors.
-Currently `With` masks underlying wraps and `Wrap` lets them all through.
 * Garbage reduction.
 Currently we maintain pointer equality in the same vein as `errors.New` as developers likely expect, however it requires heap allocation.
 This only shows up however in very fast loops.